-The symptoms of MTHFR are, to say the least very complicated.
-Because MTHFR gene mutations don’t just cause a problem with folate metabolism.
+The symptoms of MTHFR mutations are, to say the least very complicated health effects.
+Because MTHFR variants don’t just cause a problem with folate metabolism.
 But also this causes several major problems that all have their own set of symptoms.
 Here we will look at each possibility and the symptoms.
 That you could experience with the MTHFR gene mutation.

 The most obvious symptoms of MTHFR gene problems